Argha-code/devTinder/homework.md

 js object vs json
 Add express.json middleware to your app
-Make your signup api dynamic to recieve data from the end user
+Make your signup api dynamic to recieve data from the end user user.findOne eith duplicate emailId , which object returs API- GET user by emailId
+API- Feed API - GET/feed - get all the user from the database